ruslan-prylipko/elective/README.md

-This project is written for educational purposes only
+This project is written for educational purposes only!

 Task